Sunday, 21 December 2025

 Anthrax is caused by the spore-forming bacterium Bacillus anthracis.

-Anthrax is a rare but serious illness caused by spore-forming bacteria.
-It mainly affects livestock and wild game.
+Anthrax is a rare but highly serious and potentially fatal illness caused by spore-forming bacteria.
+In nature, it primarily affects livestock (cattle, sheep, goats) and wild game.

-Is it Contagious? generally, NO. You cannot catch Anthrax from another person like a cold or flu.
-You catch it by coming into direct contact with spores (touching, inhaling, or eating them).
+Is it Contagious?
+Generally, NO. You cannot catch Anthrax from another person the way you catch a cold or the flu.
+Humans contract the disease strictly by coming into direct contact with the spores (by touching them, inhaling them, or eating contaminated meat).

 Types & Symptoms

-Symptoms depend entirely on how the bacteria enter your body.
-There are four main routes:
+Anthrax symptoms depend entirely on how the bacterial spores enter your body.
+There are four primary routes of infection:

 1. Cutaneous Anthrax (Skin)

-- Starts as a raised, itchy bump (like an insect bite).
+• Starts as a raised, intensely itchy bump (similar in appearance to a spider or insect bite).

 2. Inhalation Anthrax (Lungs)

 Most Deadly.
-It occurs when you breathe in spores (e.g., in industrial processing of wool or hides).
-It is often fatal even with treatment.
+It occurs when you directly breathe in microscopic spores (e.g., during the industrial processing of infected wool or hides).
+Without immediate treatment, it is highly fatal.

-- Flu-like symptoms (sore throat, mild fever, fatigue) lasting a few hours or days.
+• Initial flu-like symptoms (sore throat, mild fever, muscle aches, and fatigue) lasting a few hours to a few days.

-- Followed by acute respiratory distress (shortness of breath, coughing up blood).
+• A brief period of apparent recovery, followed suddenly by acute respiratory distress (severe shortness of breath, coughing up blood).

 3. Gastrointestinal Anthrax